mcarvalho-projects/tasks-reference/README.md

 ### Messaging

-When a task is created, a message is published to the RabbitMQ queue `task.created`.
+When a task is created:
+- a message is published to RabbitMQ queue `task.created`

-A consumer prints:
+- a consumer prints:

 NOTIFICATION: Task created